Learning Representation for Clustering via Prototype Scattering and Positive Sampling: Preliminary

-\textbf{Non-contrastive learning.}\quad Non-contrastive learning-based methods have shown more promising results than contrastive learning for representation learning and downstream tasks~\citep{ericsson2021well}.
-Non-contrastive methods only optimize the alignment term in Eq.~(\ref{eq:contr_decouple_loss}) to match the representations between two augmented views.
-Without negative examples, they leverage an online and a target network for two views, and use a predictor network to bridge the gap between these two views.
-They also stop the gradient of the target network to avoid the representation collapse.
-In particular, if $\tau=0.5$, the loss used in~\citep{grill2020bootstrap,chen2021exploring} can be written as:
+Non-contrastive methods only optimize the alignment term in Eq.~(\ref{eq:contr_decouple_loss}) to match the representations between two augmented views~\cite{grill2020bootstrap,chen2021exploring}.
+Specifically, they often leverage an online, a target, and a predictor network to bridge the gap between these two views with stop gradient operation to avoid representation collapse.
+In particular, if $\tau=0.5$, the loss used in~\cite{grill2020bootstrap,chen2021exploring} can be written as:

-where $g$ the predictor; $f$ and $f'$ are the online and target networks, respectively; the outputs of $g(f(\cdot))$ and $f^{\prime}(\cdot)$ are $\ell_2$-normalized.
-However, as mentioned in~\citep{albrecht2020}, the non-contrastive learning methods often suffer from unstable training and highly rely on the batch-statistics and hyper-parameter tuning to avoid representation collapse.
-Even though~\citet{grill2020bootstrap,richemond2020byol} have proposed to use some tricks such as SyncBN~\citep{ioffe2015batch} and weight normalization~\citep{qiao2019weight} to alleviate this issue, the additional computation cost is significant.
-Without negative examples, the collapse issue could be worsen when adding additional clustering losses for clustering task; see Fig.~\ref{fig:pcl_moco_and_byol} for the analysis of applying PCL~\citep{li2020prototypical} to the BYOL.

-In a nutshell, most of existing successful deep clustering methods are based on contrastive learning for representation learning---giving rise to class collision issue---while the non-contrastive learning, due to unstable training with additional losses, is not yet ready for deep clustering.
-To that end, we explore the non-contrastive learning, \ie~BYOL, for deep clustering with positive sampling strategy and prototypical contrastive loss to avoid the class collision issue, improve the within-cluster compactness, and maximize the inter-class distance.